This article contains instructions on how to manually connect Outlook 2010/2013 to your Exchange mailbox.

 - Make sure that both the options On fast networks and On slow networks are checked.

-- In the Proxy authentication settings box, choose Basic Authentication.
+- In the Proxy authentication settings box, choose NTLM Authentication.

 - Click OK, then Apply, then OK to return to the Add New Account window.
 Click Check Name.

 If you have set everything up properly, you will see a window requesting authentication.

 - Enter the complete primary email address as the username, and enter the password for the mailbox.

 If you have entered the username and password correctly, the username will now be underlined, and the entry in the Microsoft Exchange Server field will also be underlined.

 Note: If your server is Exchange 2013 the server name will get underlined and will resolve into a name that looks like 20250514-db52-4776-b627-0edf7599bbe4@YourDomainName.com.
 Such a conversion is expected behaviour for Exchange 2013 mailboxes.